How to get a divorce in Australia?

 Understanding divorce under Australian law

 Divorce in Australia is the legal process of ending a marriage.
-To apply for divorce, you must meet specific requirements set out in the Family Law Act 1975.
+To apply for divorce, applicants generally need to meet specific requirements set out in the Family Law Act 1975.
 The process involves submitting a divorce application to the Family Court of Australia or the Federal Circuit and Family Court.

-To proceed with a divorce application, you need to demonstrate that the marriage has irretrievably broken down.
+Proceeding with a divorce application generally requires demonstrating that the marriage has irretrievably broken down.
 In Australia, this is shown by living apart for at least 12 months.
-Unlike some other countries, you do not need to prove fault or provide reasons beyond this separation period.
+Unlike some other countries, fault or reasons beyond the separation period generally do not need to be proven.

-When you file for divorce online or through the court, you'll need to provide personal information about yourself, your spouse, and any children.
-The divorce process typically takes time, and understanding each step helps you prepare properly.
+When filing for divorce online or through the court, personal information about the applicant, the spouse, and any children is generally required.
+The divorce process typically takes time, and each step forms part of the overall process.

-A divorce lawyer can guide you through the application requirements and help ensure all documents are completed correctly.
+Divorce lawyers generally assist with application requirements and the completion of documents.
 However, many people choose to manage straightforward divorces without legal representation.

 Key points

-• You must be separated for at least 12 months before applying
+• Applicants are generally required to be separated for at least 12 months before applying.

 • Divorce is based on irretrievable breakdown of marriage, not fault

-• You can file for divorce online through the court's e-filing system
+• Divorce applications can generally be filed online through the court's e-filing system.

 • The process involves submitting an application with supporting documents

-• A sole application can be made if your spouse agrees, or contested if they don't
+• A sole application can be made where the spouse agrees, or an application may be contested where they do not.

-• Having children or complex property matters may require additional steps
+• Having children or complex property matters may be associated with additional steps in the process.

 Common situations